Iris Mittenaere: Reign

-Mittenaere was crowned with the DIC Crown at the Miss Universe 2016 contest.
+Mittenaere was crowned with the DIC Crown at the Miss Universe 2016 pageant.
 As a result of a lawsuit between IMG and Diamonds International Corporation (DIC), she wore the Diamond Nexus Crown from March 2017 until the end of her reign.

 In her capacity as Miss Universe, she served as a judge at Puteri Indonesia in Jakarta, at Miss Egypt in Cairo at Miss Peru in Lima, at Miss Guyana held in New York City, and at Miss Diva in Mumbai.

 As a global ambassador, Mittenaere attended diplomatic events at the Embassy of France in Cairo, the Embassy of France in Manila, the Embassy of the United States, Manila, the Consulate general of France in New York, the Consulate general of France in Alexandria, and was invited to Emmanuel Macron's speech to the French expatriate community at the Kaufmann Concert Hall of 92Y in New York City.
 She traveled to Bali to shoot a commercial for C 1000, a vitamin brand available in Indonesia and attended Farouk Systems's Global Conference in Cancun.

 As a charity ambassador for Smile Train, she traveled to Mexico City and Cap-Haïtien to visit cleft lip and cleft palate patients and witnessed a cleft surgery first-hand.
 As the newest madrina of the Latino Commission on AIDS, she attended the annual fundraising Cielo Gala to benefit the commission and was also invited to Project Sunshine's 14th Annual Benefit Celebration Brighter Together in New York City.

 At New York Fashion Week, she walked the runway for Sherri Hill in February and September 2017.
 In June 2017, she attended Joyrich x Snoop Dogg's Fashion show at MADE LA 2017 in Los Angeles and was invited to the AmfAR generationCURE Solstice 2017 in New York City.